igemsoftware2021/UPF_Barcelona/README.md

 # Omega
 On the other hand, Omega modules are intended to generate easy-to-use analytic power, predictive and diagnostic capabilities.
+The three systems are found on the 'Omega' directory.

 ## OmegaCore